 - Have at least a 3.1 cumulative GPA

-- Provide a detailed list of duties and how they may relate to economics from a proposed employer; this is then evaluated by the department’s Academic Advisors, who deem whether or not the proposed work is eligible to be an internship.
+- Provide a detailed list of duties and how they may relate to economics from a proposed employer; this is then evaluated by the department’s academic advisors, who deem the proposed work eligible or not for an internship.

-To learn more information about qualifying for an internship, please contact the department’s Academic Advisors, Rebecca Baker and Eric Hinkle, who oversee ECON 4191.
+To learn more information about qualifying for an internship, please contact Rebecca Baker, who oversees ECON 4191.

 How do I find an internship?